Why Switch to Signal?

 Make Signal work best for you by customizing settings:

-Tap your profile icon in the top-left corner
+Tap your profile picture in the top-left corner

 Tap "Settings" to access various options:

-- Chats: Modify message settings, backup options, etc.
+- Chats: Change message settings, backup options, etc.

 - Privacy: Control who can see your information